 Despite the win, Leeds dropped to as low as 14th place in January, but the addition of West Ham defender Rio Ferdinand and an incredible run to the semi-finals of the UEFA Champions League galvanised David O'Leary’s side.

-A win for the Yorkshire side in the reverse fixture at Anfield moved them up to third on 13 April, but McAllister scored a long-range free-kick in the dying moments of Liverpool's 3-2 win at Everton in their next fixture, and the Reds went on to pick up 19 points from the remaining 21 as they sneaked ahead of Leeds to secure the third and final Champions League spot.
+A win for the Yorkshire side in the reverse fixture at Anfield moved them up to third on 13 April, but McAllister scored a long-range free-kick in the dying moments of Liverpool's 3-2 win at Everton in their next fixture, with the Reds picking up 19 points from the remaining 21 as they sneaked ahead of Leeds to secure the third and final Champions League spot.
 The Merseysiders' season was rounded off with a unique treble of League Cup, FA Cup and UEFA Cup (now UEFA Europa League) victories.

 Manchester City, who had joined Ipswich in promotion from the Championship, were unable to emulate the East Anglian side's success and were consigned to relegation.
 They were joined by Bradford City and Coventry City, the latter demoted from the Premier League for the first time after a series of great escapes in the 1990s.